 Heroin addicts rarely seek treatment on their own and many may not even realize that their use has become a problem.
 Getting these individuals to a point where they can admit that they need help will be a challenge, but by pooling together community resources we can work towards developing a plan aimed at eliminating this issue altogether.

-About: Mount Regis Center is a community-focused center, providing inpatient, residential and detox treatment programs, located in Salem, Virginia.
-As a leader in addiction treatment, our goal is to provide the highest quality of care for men and women, who are struggling with drug and alcohol abuse and addiction.
-Each patient receives individualized care in a safe, comfortable environment, while working towards recovery.
-For more information on the drugs we treat and programs offered, visit /heroin.
+Mount Regis Center is a community-focused center, providing inpatient, residential and detox treatment programs, located in Salem, Virginia.
+As a leader in addiction treatment, we endeavor to provide the highest quality of care for men and women who are struggling with substance abuse and addiction.
+Each patient who heals at Mount Regis Center receives individualized care in a safe and comfortable environment.